methodicalcloud/everythingshouldbevirtual.com/_posts/2014/2014-12-11-cisco-asa-logstash-parsing.md

 ---
   title: Cisco ASA Logstash Parsing
   date: 2014-12-11
-excerpt: "I recently had an opportunity to get around to creating some Cisco ASA parsing for logstash to detect some abnormal activity on the network.
-So now..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I recently had an opportunity to get around to creating some Cisco ASA parsing for logstash to detect some abnormal activity on the network.
 So